 The Company (together, in certain cases, with its subsidiaries) entered into the Credit Agreement in connection with the Refinancing Facility of US\$200 million, comprising of a US\$100 million Term Loan Facility and a US\$100 million Revolving Loan Facility.
-As at the date of this AIF, the Company has drawn the full amount of the Term Loan Facility and approximately US\$75 million of the Revolving Loan Facility.
-The funding from the Refinancing Facility has been used to repay the previously outstanding project finance facility, which included Sub Loan Facility and Senior Facility that was used for the construction of the Eagle Gold Mine.
-The Cat Equipment Facility remains in place.
+The funding from the Refinancing Facility has been used to repay the previously outstanding indebtedness of the Company under the 2018 Financing Package.
+A master lease agreement between the Company and Caterpillar Financial Services Limited with respect to a US\$50 million equipment financing facility remains in place.